ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 https://stats.stackexchange.com/a/16931/16736
 -->

-_______
+_____

-***I have a datasets broken into groups, and within each group, I have measurements of a continuous variable.
-Assuming the distribution of the variable is gaussian in each group (with unknown mean and variable), what is the p-value that the true means and variances of the distributions across all groups are equal?***
+**I have a dataset broken into groups, and within each group, I have measurements of a continuous variable.
+Assuming the distribution of the variable is gaussian in each group (with unknown mean and variance), what is the p-value that the true means and variances of the distributions across all groups are equal?**

 This problem is addressed with a technique known as the "Analysis of Variance", or ANOVA.
 Consider a situation when one has a multiple measurement of a continuous variable that is separated into several groups.
 The goal of an anova analysis is to determine if the distribution of the variable is different in the various groups (in other words, does the group have any effect on the variable).
 To measure this, imagine we have N measurements of a variable $y$ with $y_{ij}$ being the $i^{th}$ measurement of the $j^{th}$ group.
 We have K groups total, and the size of the $i^{th}$ group is $n_i$.